 Opening a forex trading account is not complicated, but traders will need a few things to get started.

-They will usually have to provide information on an application regarding their level of trading experience and knowledge, along with their trading intentions.
-They will also need to provide identification and make a minimum deposit of funds in their account.
+As stated earlier, you will usually have to provide information on an application regarding your level of trading experience and knowledge, along with your trading intentions.
+Additionally, you will also need to provide identification and fund your account.

 The exact steps involved in opening an account may vary from brokerage to brokerage, but the procedure typically involves the following: